 Ann Hamilton

-Ann Hamilton receives the Heinz Award in the Arts and Humanities for a body of work that has established her as one of contemporary art's most influential voices.
+Ann Hamilton received the 14th Heinz Award in the Arts and Humanities for a body of work that has established her as one of contemporary art’s most respected figures.

 Noted for a dense accumulation of materials, Ms. Hamilton's installations create immersive experiences that respond to the architectural presence and social history of their sites.
 She has forged a reputation as a perceptive, poignant observer whose art explores the places and forms for live, emotive, face-to-face experiences.
 Influenced by the disciplines of sculpture, photography, textiles, poetry, video and performance, her installations often involve impressive arrangements of materials: a room lined with small canvas dummies, 48,000 used blue work shirts layered on a platform, a floor covered in a "skin" of 750,000 copper pennies and honey.
 Known to utilize sound, found objects and the spoken word, Ms. Hamilton's environments are sensory explorations of time, language and memory.